 Passover is a Jewish holiday that extends for eight days, requiring observers to avoid leavened bread.
 That’s the basic rule.
 No problem.
 I don’t remember the last time I ate leavened bread.
 If that was all that is required for an UnDiet Passover, I’d be fine.

 Beyond this, the rules get a little fuzzy.
 You could join ten different families for Passover on the same street and have ten different experiences of what Passover is.
-Even to this good little hebrew-school-educated nutritionista, it gets confusing.
+Even to this Hebrew-school-educated nutritionist, it gets confusing.

 For example: wheat, barley, rye, spelt and oats are forbidden, unless those foods are labeled “kosher for Passover.”
 Matzoh, the primary symbolic ‘food’ of Passover, is made most often with wheat, barley, rye, spelt or oats.
 Confusing, and you can throw your gluten-free dreams out the window.
 Food can get the stamp of approval if rabbis have determined that foods containing these grains are cooked in 18 minutes or less – after which time the natural leavening in the grains would cause foods to rise.